'We're not ready yet': Mayor says NYC beaches will remain closed for Memorial Day weekend

 -The mayor described antibody testing efforts, including for first responders.
 He detailed five locations across the city where those tests can be obtained to determine virus exposure.

 -De Blasio detailed a critical shortage of blood in the city, saying the center only has a few days' supply.
 He urged New Yorkers to do their part by stepping up to donate.
 Cancellations of drives have seen the blood supply dwindle.
-He's urging anyone who can to make an appointment online at NYBC.org
+He's urging anyone who can to make an appointment online at NYBC.org or calling 800-933-2566.

 -On PIMS, the pediatric inflammatory syndrome affecting children, de Blasio says there are 137 confirmed cases in the city, including 66 cases with a positive COVID-19 test or antibodies.
 The city has previously seen one fatality from it.